This post may contain affiliate links.

-Tikal National Park is quite possible the most famous place in Guatemala and most people depart from Flores to Tikal.
+Tikal National Park is quite possible the most famous place in Guatemala and the majority of people depart from Flores to Tikal.
 The ancient Mayan city is the biggest and most impressive in Central America, spanning over 100 square km of sub tropical rain-forest The island town of Flores is where most people base themselves for their Tikal trip.
 Getting from Flores to Tikal requires a 70 km drive around the east of Lake Peten Itza, then north to Tikal National Park, a 90 minute journey.

-Options For Getting from Flores to Tikal
+Flores to Tikal

-Children under 12 years old are free.
+Children under 12 years old are free to enter the park.

-The park closes at 6 pm so last buses leave at 6:30 pm back to Flores.
+The park closes at 5 pm so last buses leave at 5:30 pm back to Flores.

 As with most things in Central America the cost of the buses and tours is flexible depending on your bargaining skills.
 Shop around, walk away if you have to, see if the price drops.